zalmoxisus/crossbuilder/README.md

 #### React/Flux hot reload

 This boilerplate uses `Webpack` and `react-transform`, and use `Redux`.
 You can hot reload by editing related files of Popup & Window.
+If the inject page is on https (like `https://github.com`), click the 'shield' icon on the Chrome address bar to allow loading `http://localhost` there (after making any changes in dev mode), so hot reload can work for that page.

 ## Build extension